Hatmic/Homepage-old.hatmic.com/README.md

 [hatmic.com](https://hatmic.com) is an open-source personal homepage web page independently developed by [Hatmic](https://github.com/Hatmic) and open-sourced in a public repository.
 You can obtain the source code at [GitHub - Hatmic/Homepage-hatmic.com](https://github.com/Hatmic/Homepage-hatmic.com).

 The webpage is developed using HTML + CSS + JavaScript, located in index.html, style, and script respectively.
 The text, images, and other information involved in the webpage are stored in data.jsonnet.

-We also provide an English version, accessible at [en.hatmic.com](https://en.hatmic.com), and it is open-sourced at [GitHub - Hatmic/en.hatmic.com](https://github.com/Hatmic/en.hatmic.com).

 Welcome to star and fork my project, and also feel free to follow me!